 Serving CDL Drivers Across South Carolina

 From local roads to the interstates, we’ve represented truck drivers in Lexington, Columbia, and throughout the Midlands and beyond.
-Whether your case involves the State Transport Police, the Highway Patrol, or city and county officers, we have the experience to handle it.
+Whether your case is in the Lexington County DUI Court, Richland County Central Court, City of Columbia Municipal Court, or any other magistrate, municipal or General Sessions Court, we can help.

 Take Action to Protect Your Future